shivannis/xandr-docs-public/xandr-docs/articles/monetize/reselling-managed-inventory.md

-In addition to selling your publishers' inventory to managed advertisers, you can also resell to the entire
+In addition to selling your publishers' inventory to managed advertisers, you can also resell to the entire Microsoft Advertising platform.
-Xandr platform.
 This section of the documentation will provide an overview of reselling-related settings, as well as offer instructions for how to configure your inventory for reselling.